OCamlverse/ocamlverse.github.io/content/regular_expressions.md

 [Str](https://caml.inria.fr/pub/docs/manual-ocaml/libref/Str.html) module.
 This module is __not__ recommended because it is not part of the standard library, it uses global states and is not particularly fast, but its availability makes it useful when you don't have access to anything better.
-It is partially implemented in C and thus not available in `js_of_ocaml`.